-Saint Mary-of-the-Woods College also offers three master's degree programs, open to both women and men, in the hybrid format.
+Saint Mary-of-the-Woods College also offers four master's degree programs, open to both women and men, in the hybrid format.
 In 2000, the College created the Master of Arts in Art Therapy (MAAT) program, designed for persons who utilize or plan to utilize art in therapy or art as therapy, and the Master of Arts in Music Therapy (MAMT) program, which welcomes qualified music therapists seeking an advanced understanding of the therapeutic uses of music.
 In 2007, the College introduced the Master of Leadership Development (MLD) program.
 This program explores culture and creativity, leadership identity, ethical decision making and critical analysis of research.
-All three master's degree programs utilize distance learning and intensive campus-based residencies.
+In 2016, the College began the Master in Healthcare Administration program.
+All four master's degree programs utilize distance learning and intensive campus-based residencies.